nhorlava/nougat/README.md

 </div>

-This is the official repository for Nougat, the academic document PDF parser that understands LaTeX math and tables.
+This is the fork of the official repository for Nougat, the academic document PDF parser that understands LaTeX math and tables.

 Project page: https://facebookresearch.github.io/nougat/